garzol/pps4asm/README.md

 ##### TM
 48 consecutive locations on ROM page 3 contains pointer data which identify subroutine entry addresses.
 These subroutine entry addresses are limited to pages 4 through 7.
 This TM instruction will save the address of the next ROM word in the SA register after loading the original contents of SA into SB.
 A transfer then occurs to one of the subroutine entry addresses.
 This instruction occupies one ROM word but takes two cycles for execution.

-What is to be understood there, is that this instruction in an asm file potentially specifies 2 things:
+What is to be understood there, is that this instruction at assembly time potentially specifies 2 things:
 1. Specify a jump to target address
 2. Write the target address in the table of indirection located at 0X0D0..0X0FF